Ntoskrnl.exe: Initialization

+Before handing the execution to the kernel, the bootloader initializes the system to protected mode on x86 32-bit platforms and long mode with 4-level paging enabled (or 5-level paging if available) on x86 64-bit platforms (both platforms will have their CPU GDT, IDT and TSS ready).

 When control is transferred to the kernel, it receives an information record, known as the Loader Parameter Block, from the bootloader.
 The block contains information about the hardware, the path to the Windows Registry file, kernel parameters, path of the files loaded by the bootloader (SYSTEM Registry hive, nls for character encoding conversion, and vga font).
 The definition of this structure can be retrieved by using the kernel debugger.

-In the x86 architecture, the kernel receives the system already in protected mode, with the GDT, IDT and TSS ready..

-The main entry point of ntoskrnl.exe first runs on the boot processor, where it initializes some systemwide kernel components and creates a system thread.
-After enabling interrupts, the boot processor enters an idle loop.
-The system thread then starts up any remaining cores and initializes the rest of the system.
+The entry point of ntoskrnl.exe is firstly run on the boot processor (the first processor to start on the system).
+The boot processor will initialize the kernel executive and create a system thread in order to launch smss.exe.
+After enabling interrupts, the boot processor will enter an idle loop.

+Construction

 Interrupt handling

 Modern operating systems use interrupts instead of I/O port polling to wait for information from devices.

 In the x86 architecture, interrupts are handled through the Interrupt Dispatch Table (IDT).
-When a device triggers an interrupt and the interrupt flag (IF) in the FLAGS register is set, the processor's hardware looks for an interrupt handler in the table entry corresponding to the interrupt number to which in turn has been translated from IRQ by PIC chips, or in more modern hardwares, APIC.
+When a device triggers an interrupt and the interrupt flag (IF) in the FLAGS register is set, the processor's hardware looks for an interrupt handler in the table entry corresponding to the interrupt number to which in turn has been translated from IRQ by PIC chips, or in more modern hardware, APIC.
 Interrupt handlers usually save some subset of the state of registers before handling it and restore them back to their original values when done.

 The interrupt table contains handlers for hardware interrupts, software interrupts, and exceptions.
-For some IA-32 versions of the kernel, one example of such a software interrupt handler (of which there are many) is in its IDT table entry 2E_{16} (hexadecimal; 46 in decimal), used in assembly language as INT 2EH for system calls.
-In the real implementation the entry points to an internal subroutine named (as per symbol information published by Microsoft) KiSystemService.
-For newer versions, different mechanisms making use of SYSENTER instruction and in x86-64 SYSCALL instruction are used instead.
+For some IA-32 versions of the kernel, one example of such a software interrupt handler (of which there are many) is in its IDT table entry 2E_{16} (hexadecimal; 46 in decimal), used in assembly language as INT 2EH for system calls, which are Microsoft internal usage calls, leading to kernel system calls.
+For newer versions, different mechanisms making use of SYSENTER instruction and in AMD64 SYSCALL instruction are used instead.

 One notable feature of NT's interrupt handling is that interrupts are usually conditionally masked based on their priority (called "IRQL"), instead of disabling all IRQs via the interrupt flag.
 This permits various kernel components to carry on critical operations without necessarily blocking services of peripherals and other devices.